RethoughtRobotics/baxter-zenoh/README.md

 ![Baxter Bridge overview diagram](overview.png)

 ROS 1 Noetic hit end-of-life in May 2025.
-If you have a Baxter sitting in your lab on a dead ROS 1 stack, this bridge gets you to ROS 2 in under 10 minutes without any changes to the robot required.
+If you have a Baxter sitting in your lab on the old ROS 1 stack, this bridge gets you to ROS 2 in under 10 minutes without any changes to the robot required.

 It runs a Docker container on your laptop that bridges all of Baxter's ROS 1 topics and services to ROS 2 using [`ros1_bridge`](https://github.com/RethoughtRobotics/ros1_bridge) over Zenoh.
 For a deep dive into how it works, see [Architecture](ARCHITECTURE.md).